Manfred Böckl

-Manfred Böckl (born 2 September 1948) is a German writer who specialises in historical fiction.
-Since the 1980s, he has written novels that often revolve around Bavaria, crime, abuse of power and historical renegades and seers.
+Manfred Böckl (2 September 1948 – 20 April 2026) was a German writer who specialised in historical fiction.
+From the 1980s, he wrote novels that often revolve around Bavaria, crime, abuse of power and historical renegades and seers.
 He had a local breakthrough in 1991 with a novel about the Bavarian prophet Mühlhiasl.
-A recurring subject in Böckl's works is Celtic culture and he practices Celtic neopaganism.
+A recurring subject in Böckl's works was Celtic culture, and he practised Celtic neopaganism.

 Early life and education

-Manfred Böckl was born in Landau an der Isar in Bavaria on 2 September 1948.
+Manfred Böckl was born in Landau an der Isar in Bavaria, on 2 September 1948.
 He had a Catholic father and an Evangelical mother.
 He studied German studies, geography, jurisprudence, history, philosophy, literature, psychology and theology at the University of Regensburg without finishing a degree.
-From 1973 to 1976 he worked as an editor at the Passauer Neue Presse and after that as a freelance writer.
+From 1973 to 1976, he worked as an editor at the Passauer Neue Presse and after that as a freelance writer.